Concussion Management at ProActive Rehab

 - Physical therapy for associated complaints (neck pain, whiplash etc.)

 Rehabilitation is incredibly important after experiencing a concussion.

 Book your appointment with one of our qualified therapists using the form on this page.
-Our therapists are all level 1 trained providers of the SHIFT Concussion Management program and will be completing level 2 training in October 2018.
+Our therapists are all Level 2 trained providers of the SHIFT Concussion Management program.

 Is there something I can do now to improve the likelihood of detecting a concussion?